-The Nominating Committee will consist of four (4) Board members and is responsible for the preparation of priorities for Board composition.
+The Nominating Committee will consist of three (3) Board members and is responsible for the preparation of priorities for Board composition.
 The Committee will meet with prospective Board members, recommend candidates to the Board, recommend a slate of officers to the Board, conduct orientation for new Board members, and suggest non- Board members for special committees formed by the Board.

 The Board may create special committees or task forces as needed for the effective oversight of THE CLUB’S operations.

+6.14 Compensation for Certain Positions

+Notwithstanding any other provision of these Bylaws, the Board of Directors, may authorize, by resolution, the payment of a reasonable fee for persons serving in the capacity of Comptroller and Director of Player Registration for THE CLUB.
+The Comptroller shall perform accounting and financial services for THE CLUB and report directly to the Treasurer.
+The Director of Player Registration shall perform player registration services for THE CLUB and report directly to the Registrar.
+The Comptroller and Director of Player Relations positions may be held by any person including members of the Board.
+Such resolution must be agreed to by a majority of the non-interested Board members.

 ARTICLE 7 INDEMNIFICAT ION

-To the extent not inconsistent with the laws of the State of Indiana, every person (and the heirs estate, executors, administrators and personal representatives of such person) who is or was a Director, officer of paid staff of the Corporation shall be indemnified by the Corporation as provided in the act.
+To the extent not inconsistent with the laws of the State of Indiana, every person (and the heirs estate, executors, administrators, and personal representatives of such person) who is or was a Director, officer or paid staff of THE CLUB shall be indemnified by THE CLUB against all expenses and liabilities, including, without limitation, counsel fees, judgments, fines, excise taxes, penalties and settlement payments, reasonably incurred by or imposed upon such person in connection with any threatened, pending or completed action, suit or proceeding in which he or she may become involved by reason of his or her service in such capacity; provided that no indemnification shall be provided for any such person with respect to any matter as to which he or she shall have been finally adjudicated in any proceeding not to have acted in good faith in the reasonable belief that such action was in the best interests of THE CLUB.

 ARTICLE 8 PARLI AMENTAR Y AU THORITY

-Robert's Rules of Order Newly Revised, most recent edition, shall govern THE CLUB in all cases where they are not inconsistent with these Bylaws and any special rules of order THE CLUB may adopt, as well as Indiana law.
+Robert’s Rules of Order Newly Revised, most recent edition, shall govern THE CLUB in all cases where they are not inconsistent with these Bylaws and any special rules of order THE CLUB may adopt, as well as Indiana law.